-Antipsychotic drugs help keep your schizophrenia under control and prevent symptoms.
+Antipsychotic medicines help keep your schizophrenia under control and prevent symptoms.
 But these medicines sometimes don't mix well with other drugs you take.
 They can also interact with herbal supplements you buy without a prescription, and with some foods and drinks.

 The result can be side effects, or even problems with your medicines not working as well as they should.
 The effects of combining these drugs can range from constipation to low blood pressure.
 Some interactions are mild.
 Others are more serious.